Amal-kjn/Kerala-Floods-2018-PowerBI-Analysis/README.md

 ## 📌 Project Overview

 This Power BI dashboard analyzes the impact of the 2018 Kerala floods using district-wise disaster data.
-The project transforms raw data into interactive visualizations to evaluate rainfall intensity, disaster impact, and district-level variations across Kerala.
+The project transforms raw data into interactive visualizations that highlight rainfall patterns, district-level damage, casualties, and key disaster metrics to support data-driven analysis.

 ---